Annalaura di Luggo: Oculus-Spei

-Colloculi > We Are Art
+Còlloculi > We Are Art

-In 2022, the artist creates "Colloculi > We Are Art," curated by Gabriele Perretta, and exposed at the Banco di Napoli Foundation until September 2022.
+In 2022, di Luggo created Còlloculi > We Are Art, curated by Gabriele Perretta with critic texts by Demetrio Paparoni and Antonello Tolve.
+Còlloculi is a multimedia interactive art installation constructed in the shape of a giant eye made of recycled aluminum, and the multimedia installation We Are Art is projected through its pupil.

-“Colloculi” is an immersive, multi-media, interactive art installation constructed in the shape of a Giant Eye made of recycled aluminum, symbolizing environmental rebirth and recycling.
+We Are Art uses video and sound design to show the eyes of how four young adults overcame adversities such as bullying, racial discrimination, blindness, alcohol, and crime.
+Using virtual reality, the viewer can interact and become part of the installation.

-Through the pupil is projected the Multimedia installation "We Are Art".
-The starting point are the eyes of four young adults, who reveal through the languages of video art, sound design and immersive reality, how they overcame adversities such as bullying, racial discrimination, blindness, alcohol and crime allowing the viewer in the gallery, through virtual technology, to interact and become part of the installation.
+The creative process of Còlloculi > We Are Art is narrated in the documentary We Are Art Through the Eyes of Annalaura, directed by the same artist.

-The creative process is narrated in the documentary We Are Art Through the Eyes of Annalaura directed by the same artist.
+Còlloculi > We Are Art has been exhibited at: